papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/overview.md

     | `env.value`                  | String \| Number | Value of the environment variable                                                                               | -                    |
     | `keystore_key_types`         | String           | Defines which keystore keys should be created.
 For more details, refer to additional documentation              | -                    |

-    For example, the following configuration file defines a minimal example for the collator:
+    For instance, the configuration file below defines a minimal example for the collator:

     === "collator-example.toml"
         ```toml